Catalearn/catalearn/readme.md

 An access key is required for using the catalearn module, you can register for one at www.catalearn.com

 ### Import and login
-Before using the module, you need to login with you access key.
+Before using the module, you need to login with your access key.
 Replace __ACCESS_KEY__ below with the access key you just generated.
 ```
 import catalearn
 catalearn.login(ACCESS_KEY)
 ```

-### Run code the GPU
+### Run code on the GPU
-Use the `catalearn.run_on_gpu` decorator to run functions on the GPU
+Use the `catalearn.run_on_gpu` decorator to run functions on the GPU.
+Everything the function prints will be streamed back.
 ```
 @catalearn.run_on_gpu
 def gpu_function(data):
+    print('calculating...')
     return data + 1

 result = gpu_function(1)
+# calculating...
 print(result)
 # 2
 ```